Lab43/pluto/readme.md

 - 3 column layout (The regions are there, but you have to add css).

 ##To Do
+- Modernizr is not being loaded because the filename is wrong in the .info file.
 - Document stylesheets within readme
 - Screenshot
 - logo